HudcovicMarcel/grassland-management-from-aerial-imagery/readme.md

 │   └── dataset.yaml           # Configuration file specifying dataset paths, class names, and train/val/test splits for YOLO training
 │
-├── YOLO11x_GMAI.pt            # PyTorch checkpoint of the YOLO11x model trained on the GMAI dataset
+├── YOLO11x_GMAI.pt            # PyTorch checkpoint of the YOLO11x model trained on the GMAI dataset │
+├── GMAI_OD_results.gpkg       # Results across the three Slovak orthophoto cycles (2017–2023)
+│
+└── demo_data.zip              # Contains exemplary data for running the workflow in the Google Colab notebook (for demonstration and replication)
 ```
 > **Note:**
 > In *dataset.zip*, all files whose names end with a non-numeric character correspond to augmented data instances, while numeric suffixes indicate original samples.